kirk24788/KPS/README.md

 ## Builds and Classes

 All healing specs except for druid restoration are currently without a rotation.
-All DPS Specs have at least one rotation automatically generated from SimCraft - those might not be fully functional.
+All DPS Specs have at least one rotation automatically generated from SimCraft - those might not be fully functional, but aren't tested.

 **Supported in 6.2.2:**

  * Deathknight: Blood
  * Druid: Restoration
  * Paladin: Retribution
+ * Rogue: Assassination
+ * Rogue: Combat
  * Warlock: Destruction